ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Did your religion get reduced to a bunch of TV infomercial fanatics, bigotry, dogmatism, chauvinism and frankly, insanity?

-Are you tired of greed being protected by legalese and inequality?
+Are you tired of greed and inequality being protected by legalese?

 Do you suffer existing in avoidance of all those great fucking cars and their infrastructure, even though you do so for safety of body and mind?